Introduction to Early Intervention (EI) Live Video Visits: Frequently Asked Questions

 Do Live Video Visits Require My Child to Sit in Front of a Screen for an Hour?

 Your child does not need to be present for the entire visit.
-Just like in-person visits, your EI service provides an opportunity for you to receive coaching from your EI provider.
+Just like in-person visits, your live video visit provides an opportunity for you to receive coaching from your EI provider.
 It may be helpful for the interventionist to see your interactions with your child or how your child is accomplishing certain tasks, but your child will not need to be in front of the screen for an hour.
 Your EI visit may also include the provider giving you feedback about strategies to use with your child.
 Also, if needed, you can split up your EI session into two 30-minute sessions.

 Publication date: 2020 Reviewed: 2023